briandfoy/briandfoy.github.io/_posts/2022-06-23-key-bindings-for-macos-tags.md

 I had been looking for an excuse to try [Hammerspoon](https://www.hammerspoon.org), a Lua-based macOS interface controller.
 I can bind keys to actions and I can tag files.
 The thing it apparently can't do easily is access the list of files selected in a Finder window.
 If I've missed how to do that, let me know by pointing at some docs.

-You may ask about Applescript at this point.
+You may ask about AppleScript at this point.
 That's possible, probably, activating it is just slow enough that it's painful.
 Hammerspoon did its work quickly with no perceptible lag.

 Then I had the idea to use Automator, which I haven't really enjoyed using in the past.
 I created a Quick Action to label an item.
 That looks deceptively simple: